hollorol/AgroMo/README.md

 ## Introduction

 AgroMo is an Integrated Assessment and Modelling software that integrates 4M (Fodor et al. 2014) a CERES based crop model, the Biome-BGCMuSo (Hidy et al. 2016) biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.
+Biome-BGCMuSo v6.1 is a detailed biogeochemical model extended with many features from the 4M crop model, thus merges many capabilities from both model families.
+The hybrid model is capable of simulating all major land use types, any kind of land use changes, a large number of agro-management operations, as well as the full water, carbon and nitrogen cycle of the plant-soil system including its GHG (greenhouse gas) balance.

 ## Install AgroMo